Gun sales up 85% in March amid coronavirus fears

 SAAF said the rise in handgun sales was particularly striking, with 1.8 handguns sold for every long gun.
 That’s the highest ratio since the FBI’s national background check system began in 1998.

-Americans’ interest in guns amid the virus crisis has become a fixation for the press and some Democratic politicians.

-Mayors and governors in some liberal areas moved to shut down gun stores, deeming them nonessential.
+Americans’ interest in guns amid the virus crisis has become a fixation for the press and some politicians, with mayors and governors in liberal areas deeming gun stores non-essential and subjecting them to the same shut-down orders as restaurants, movie theaters and clothing stores.

-Gun-rights activists have rushed in with lawsuits arguing the sales are protected by the Constitution’s Second Amendment and a total ban is illegal.
+Gun-rights activists have pushed back with lawsuits arguing the sales are protected by the Constitution’s Second Amendment and a total ban is illegal.

-Philadelphia is one of the cities that sought to slam the door on gun shops, and city police stopped issuing new carry permits, the Philadelphia Inquirer reported.

-New Jersey Gov. Phil Murphy, facing a number of lawsuits, this week reversed his own ban and allowed gun stores to reopen.
+New Jersey Gov. Phil Murphy, facing a number of lawsuits over his declared ban, this week reversed himself and allowed gun stores to reopen.

 He said he was following federal guidance.